hkockerbeck/ttrss-tumblr-gdpr-ua/README.md

 # ttrss-tumblr-gdpr-ua

-Plugin for the RSS Reader (Tiny Tiny RSS)[https://tt-rss.org/] to handle RSS feeds from Tumblr in Europe.
+Plugin for the RSS Reader [Tiny Tiny RSS](https://tt-rss.org/) to handle RSS feeds from Tumblr in Europe.

 # What does it do?

-Because of European laws for the protection of data privacy ((GDPR)[https://en.wikipedia.org/wiki/General_Data_Protection_Regulation]), Tumblr's parent company Oath doesn't directly deliver its contents to users in Europe.
+Because of European laws for the protection of data privacy ([GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)), Tumblr's parent company Oath doesn't directly deliver its contents to users in Europe.
 Instead, the users are redirected to a page where they're asked to give Oath permission to handle, process etc. their data.
 Once that permission is given, the users can access the content they came for.
 For future visits, the permission is stored in a cookie.

 Obviously, an automated system like TT-RSS gets tripped up if it can't just get a feed from an url like normal, but has to jump through some hoops instead.
 A few months ago, GregThib published [a plugin](https://github.com/GregThib/ttrss-tumblr-gdpr) that basically provided Oath with the permission cookie it expected, so TT-RSS could get to the feed.

 But a short while ago, the plugin stopped working.
 It looks like Oath changed some detail of the permission process somewhere, so the cookie provided by Greg's plugin doesn't work anymore.
 Instead of delving into the murky details of the plugin (and repeating that every time Oath modifies its process), this plugin uses another "trick": If Oath thinks the request comes not from a "real" user, but a search engine's crawler, it doesn't bother with the permission page and delivers the content directly.
 Hopefully, they will continue to do so in the long run.

 So this plugin checks whether the feed that TT-RSS needs to handle is from _tumblr.com_ or a subdomain of it.
 If it is, the plugin switches the user agent to `googlebot`.
-Additionally to _tumbler.com_, you can add other domains that are hosted by Tumblr in the preferences.
+Additionally to _tumblr.com_, you can add other domains that are hosted by Tumblr in the preferences.

 # How to install?